cse80/cse80.github.io/static/su17/pipelining.md

 He means that humans understand readable text, and as a result, we're good at coding around it.
-Programs that rely on text-based input and output, rather than relying on some crazy binary format (type `less $(which less)` to see an example) have the ability to interconnect naturally and natively.
+Programs that rely on text-based input and output, rather than relying on some crazy binary format (type `less $(which less)` to see an example of a human-unfriendly binary format) have the ability to interconnect naturally and natively.
 If you choose a binary format, every program has to be specifically written to support that format, and if you don't, it's hard to interconnect them!

 ### `stdout`, `stderr`, `stdin`.